Georgia Endovascular Logo

 How Do I Fix My Heavy Legs?

 The first step to relieving leg heaviness is to accurately diagnose the cause of this symptom.
 In addition to vascular concerns, heavy legs could also be caused by strenuous workouts, pregnancy and/or obesity, or even dehydration.
 But if PAD or CVI is causing your leg heaviness, our team of interventional radiologists is here to help.
+If heavy legs can’t be explained by non-vascular conditions, see a vascular specialist and mention all the symptoms you’re currently experiencing.
+There are tests for PAD and ultrasound vein evaluations that can help you receive an accurate diagnosis and guide your treatment plan afterward.

-At our three locations in and around Atlanta, we treat vein and arterial disease with minimally invasive procedures that relieve your symptoms without the need for invasive incisions or overnight hospital stays.
-So, if you’re ready to resolve your leg heaviness but want to avoid surgery, we invite you to request a consultation so we can begin exploring your best treatment options.
+At our three locations in the greater Atlanta area, Georgia Endovascular’s interventional radiologists treat vein and arterial disease with minimally invasive procedures that relieve your symptoms without the need for invasive incisions or overnight hospital stays.